jbhovell/bookstore/README.md

 # bookstore
 Hello! <img src="public/images/wave.gif" width="30px">  Welcome to my bookstore!

-I built the Rest API to list, add, sell books and update prices.

-The project was built with Node.js, Express, Pug, Swagger and SQLite.
+I built the store to list, add, sell books and update price, using Node.js, Express, Pug, Swagger and SQLite.

 It is running on Heroku.